Lyn Barron: Her Movies, Marriage to Christopher Atkins, and Life Beyond Hollywood

 The Marriage: Christopher Atkins, May 25, 1985

 Lyn Barron married American actor Christopher Atkins Bomann on May 25, 1985, in Sydney, Australia.
-The competitor article describes their marriage as ‘brief.’
+They were married for 22 years, divorcing in 2007.
+Multiple sources describe the marriage as brief.
 It was not brief.
-They were married for 22 years, divorcing in 2007.
+Twenty-two years is longer than most marriages in any industry.

-To understand why the marriage attracted the level of public attention it did, you need to understand who Christopher Atkins was in 1985.
-He had starred in The Blue Lagoon in 1980 opposite Brooke Shields, a film that grossed $58 million worldwide and turned both of them into global pin-up figures overnight.
-He had followed that with a role on Dallas, one of the most-watched television dramas of the early 1980s, playing Peter Richards across the 1983 to 1984 season.
-By the time he and Lyn married, he was one of the most recognized faces from a generation of Hollywood teen idols.
+To understand why the marriage attracted public attention, you need to understand who Christopher Atkins was in 1985.
+He had starred in The Blue Lagoon in 1980 opposite Brooke Shields, a film that grossed $58 million worldwide and turned both of them into global figures overnight.
+He had followed that with a role on Dallas, one of the most-watched television dramas of the early 1980s.
+By the time he and Lyn married, he was one of the most recognized faces from that generation of Hollywood teen idols.
+Their Sydney wedding joined two publicly recognizable figures from two different entertainment markets at a moment when both were commercially active.

 | Full Name | Christopher Atkins Bomann |